‘Should I pay in my home currency when I travel abroad?’ is a question that many people ask themselves, hence sharing my

-This neatly links in with Dynamic Currency Conversion, which is one of many pitfalls to watch out for when you travel away from your home country.
+This is referred to as Dynamic Currency Conversion, which is one of many pitfalls to watch out for when you travel away from your home country.

 I had a look at my statement when I returned home and found that I generally got the market rate set by Mastercard + 2.99% fee for each transaction for converting Euros to GBP.
 This meant that I would have been better off paying in GBP.

 By opting to pay in GBP, I would have avoided the conversion fees and got a better exchange rate from the retailer which I never thought would be the case.
 I’m not grumbling as it costs £32 a litre in the UK!

 You can ask the retailer how much a purchase would be if you paid in GBP before proceeding if you’re not in a queue, so you have time to work it out.

-So, as a general rule of thumb at the time of writing this, €15 = £14 when paying by credit card and if the outlet offers you anything less – take it.
+The exchange rate at the time was €15 = £14 when paying by credit card.
+If the outlet offers you anything less – take it.

 You can apply and obtain a credit card that charges no foreign exchange or cash withdrawal fees and gives you the perfect market rate.
 Halifax offers this on their Clarity credit card which advertises the following features;